-“One Woman’s Dreams and Visions” features the works of Carolyne Singer.
-Expected to include new mixed-media sculptures (self-supporting and wall hung), butterfly collages using her mono-printed papers, butterfly prism color pencil drawings.
+“One Woman’s Dreams and Visions” features the works of Carolyne Singer including mixed-media sculptures, collages using her mono-printed papers and colored pencil drawings.

 Singer’s sculptures explore ways to represent childhood memories, simultaneous and interrelated events, dreams and waking visions.
 A lover of theatrical illusion and a collector of ephemera and “stuff” she creates environments and figures by transforming ordinary materials into the unexpected.

-Butterflies take center stage in Singer’s collages created with unique papers she prints with many layers of pattern.
+Singer’s collages are created with unique papers she prints with many layers of pattern.
 Very different are her colored pencil drawings using the butterfly format to explore abstract design.

 Butterflies have shown up in my art for a long time.
 I embroidered a butterfly 50 years ago.
-When I made custom clothing my logo was a butterfly in a new moon, a symbol of my clothing’s ability to transform the wearer.
+When I made custom clothing my logo was a butterfly in a new moon circle, a symbol of my clothing’s ability to transform the wearer.
 I’ve made fantasy butterfly drawings for 15 years.
 I made a butterfly filled torso sculpture two years ago.
 When I wanted to explore mono printing I turned the printed papers into butterfly collages.
-Now butterflies inhabit my newest sculpture.
-Butterflies can symbolize transformation, rebirth, immortality, beauty, femaleness, freedom, transience, death, the soul….”
+Now butterflies inhabit my newest sculpture.”

 Exhibit will continue through June 6, 2021.